MMJHendriks/Synthetic_ADS/SimulationStudy_MHendriks/README.md

 To run the code, some additional [functions](https://github.com/MMJHendriks/Synthetic_ADS/blob/main/SimulationStudy_MHendriks/Code/SyntheticData_functions.R) are required, these  functions were originally written by [(Volker,  2021)](https://github.com/amices/Federated_imputation/blob/master/mice_synthesizing/simulations/functions.R).

-For a quick overview of the structure of the simulation study, you might look at [Flowchart simulation study] (Figure 1 in the manuscript).
+For a quick overview of the structure of the simulation study, you might look at the [Flowchart of the simulation study](https://github.com/MMJHendriks/Synthetic_ADS/blob/main/SimulationStudy_MHendriks/Flowchart%20simulation.PNG) (Figure 1 in the manuscript).

 The [Workspaces](https://github.com/MMJHendriks/Synthetic_ADS/tree/main/SimulationStudy_MHendriks/Workspaces) folder is currently empty, because the saved workspaces were too large to upload.
 This folder might still be used by others to upload their workspaces.

 For this reason, I did upload the [Output](https://github.com/MMJHendriks/Synthetic_ADS/tree/main/SimulationStudy_MHendriks/Output) of the simulation study for both scenarios in the form of two html knits [SyntheticData_simulation_scenario1imputed.html](https://github.com/MMJHendriks/Synthetic_ADS/blob/main/SimulationStudy_MHendriks/Output/SyntheticData_simulation_scenario1imputed.html) and [SyntheticData_simulation_scenario2notimputed.html](https://github.com/MMJHendriks/Synthetic_ADS/blob/main/SimulationStudy_MHendriks/Output/SyntheticData_simulation_scenario2notimputed.html).

 **Permission and access**